ICS 33 Fall 2024

 return factorial_tail(n, 1)

 The technique of wrapping a recursive function with a non-recursive one is quite common, whether the recursive function is tail recursive or not.
 The parameters in a recursive function have the job of carrying necessary information into the recursion, but that information is not always available or obvious to the initial caller of the function; it's often best initialized within the function instead.
 The technique we see here offers a way to remove this burden from the initial caller, while still allowing the extra parameters to be available throughout the recursion as needed.
+Meanwhile, the recursive function requires no validation of its parameters, since we know that the only caller to that function will be the function that wraps it.

 The effect of tail recursion